thinkb4/a-walk-in-graphql/lessons/day_02/day_02.md

  BOOM! 💥 `"Expected type String!, found 1."`

- also many IDEs provide static code validation for some of this cases.
+ also, many IDEs provide static code validation for some of these cases.

 #### Coercing Field Arguments